million-views/kis.css/README.md

 ## Integrating kiscss in your application
 One of the design goals for kiscss is to support a "make it yours" approach to integration.
-Each MVP we build choses a released version of kiscss and adds a subtree of src/lib/kiscss to its baseline.
+Each MVP we build chooses a released version of kiscss and adds a subtree of src/lib/kiscss to its baseline.
 From then on the intent is for this version of kiscss to evolve freely with the prototype, with no constraints on either having to push back or pull updates to kiscss.